-A. Operations \checkmark What does a typical day look like for the children in school and hostel?
+A. C Operations \checkmark What does a typical day look like for the children in school and hostel?
 What about weekends? \checkmark General well-being of the children - do they look happy there in the school?
-Quality and nutritional value of food being served in the hostels. \checkmark Is the learning and progress of the students on par with expected level \checkmark For special needs, customized plans for each student? \checkmark Girls - boys ratio, hostel facilities, wardens, safety?
-What do the children who graduate from the project do? \checkmark Staff and Teachers do they think it is a great place to work?
+Quality and nutritional value of food being served in the hostels.
+Is \checkmark the learning and progress of the students on par with expected level \checkmark For special needs, customized plans for each student? \checkmark Girls - boys ratio, hostel facilities, wardens, safety?
+What do the children who graduate from the project do? \checkmark Staff and Teachers - do they think it is a great place to work?
 Is the student list accurate on the field vs. what has been shared?
-Is the teacher and support staff list accurate on the field vs. what has been shared? \checkmark Is attendance being taken for both students and teachers/ support staff?
-Drop out rate of students? \checkmark How do they recruit the teachers and support staff?
-Is there a nearby school or project working on a similar focus area ? $\overline{\mathbf{A}}$ Do they deny access to education for a student from an underprivileged background? В. Financials Б .
-Is the project partner maintaining a good record of all transactions?
-Is the project partner maintaining a good record of all transactions? П Are the salary payments being made on time?
+Is the teacher and support staff list accurate on the field vs. what has been shared?
+Is attendance being taken for both students and teachers/ support staff?
+Drop out rate of students?
+How do they recruit the teachers and support staff?
+Is there a nearby school or project working on a similar focus area ?
+Do they deny access to education for a student from an underprivileged background?
+B. Financials Is the project partner maintaining a good record of all transactions?
+Is the project partner doing cashless transactions?
+Are the salary payments being made on time?
 Are the salaries in line with the budget line-items?
 Does the project partner have accounting software or is it vouchers and handwritten?
-Any new programs being added?
-Any new hiring needs?
-Attrition rate of support staff and teachers?
-Sources of funding ?
-Is the project partner charging fees for beneficiaries?
+Any new programs being added? \checkmark Any new hiring needs? \checkmark Attrition rate of support staff and teachers? \checkmark Sources of funding? \checkmark Is the project partner charging fees for beneficiaries?
 Is the fee nominal and in-line with the region?
-Do they have dropouts because of a student not being able to afford the tuition? be they have dropoute because of a student het being able to allord the taltion: C. Surveys Please check with a few students on the project Teachers and Support Staff Parents of students Other board members D. Next Years ⊘ .
-How has Asha support helped them?
-Plan for the next 5 years?
+Do they have dropouts because of a student not being able to afford the tuition? urveys Please check with a few students on the project \checkmark Teachers and Support Staff Parents of students Other board members D. Novt Voore D. Next Years How has Asha support helped them? \checkmark Plan for the next 5 years?